-For almost 20 years, I've worked with individuals, couples, and families pursuing happiness, meaning, and personal growth.
-I have two Masters degrees including a Masters of Science in Marriage and Family Therapy -- a marriage counseling specialty that only 12% of counselors and therapists obtain.
-Additionally, my education and my personal experience as a husband and father have honed a passion in me for engaging couples as they work to make their relational life better.
+Use my expertise: I've been working with couples and families for almost two decades and I have two Masters degrees including a Masters of Science in Marriage and Family Therapy -- a marriage counseling specialty that only 12% of counselors and therapists obtain.
+Additionally, my education and my personal experience as a husband and father have sparked a passion in me for engaging couples as they work to make their relational life better.

 I'm conveniently located near I-94 close to the intersection of Snelling and Selby so you might find it convenient to see me for marriage counseling in the St. Paul, Minneapolis, Minnesota Twin Cities metro.